 By using the outcomes of detailed site appraisals submitted during the planning application stage, design will complement the existing natural and historic environmental assets on and surrounding the sites.
-Support advice is available from Scottish Natural Heritage, Historic Environment Scotland and Scottish Environment Protection Agency for how best to adopt this approach (please see further information on page 25) on how to integrate this approach early in the planning application process.
+Support advice is available from Scottish Natural Heritage and Scottish Environment Protection Agency for how best to adopt this approach (please see appendix 1) on how to integrate this approach early in the planning application process.